jackwayne0404/4_Rth_year_Hns_project/README.md

 ▪ Goal Seeking or fly to a point of interest, can be used for emergency medicine drop off in remote or rural areas.
 ▪ Fly away from an on-pursuit predator

+# DEMO of the Simulation available on https://www.youtube.com/upload?redirect_to_creator=true&fr=3